mlaaks/coherent-rtlsdr/README.md

-# things have moved forward, KrakenSDR is now fully controllable by the new (unpublished) ThorSDR code.
+# things have moved forward, KrakenSDR is now fully controllable by the new AegirSDR code.
 Licencing may change to the MIT license, but this is still under consideration.
-SoapySDR support is also under consideration,
+The code can be found here: https://github.com/mlaaks/AegirSDR

 # project development starting again, already in june,